SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/statistics/request.md

 4. Set these options as necessary:

-    * **Calculate reply time and time-to-close based on the priority's timeframe**: If you enable this option, then the values for average reply time and time-to-close will be based on the priority's timeframe for the request.
+    * **Calculate reply time and time-to-close based on the priority's timeframe**: If enabled, the values for average reply time and time-to-close will be based on the priority's timeframe for the request.
 For example, a request has priority **Medium**, and the timeframe for this priority is Monday-Friday from 9am to 5pm.
 A request was created on Friday at 4pm and closed on Monday at 10am.
 The raw time-to-close for this request is then 64 hours, but the real time-to-close is only 2 hours.
 With this option enabled, 2 hours is the value used for the calculations.

-    * **Show time interval in minutes**: If you enable this option, then the calculated time intervals are displayed as number of minutes.
+    * **Show time interval in minutes**: If enabled, the calculated time intervals are displayed as number of minutes.
 This is convenient if you would like to export the data and use them to display a graph.

-    * **Display dates as YYYY-MM-DD**: If you enable this option, then dates will be written in this format.
+    * **Display dates as YYYY-MM-DD**: If enabled, dates will be written in this format.
 This can be useful if you want to export the data to another program.

-    * **Hide empty rows**: If you enable this option, then rows in the calculated dataset containing only nulls/zeros will be ignored.
+    * **Hide empty rows**: If enabled, rows in the calculated dataset containing only nulls/zeros will be ignored.

-    * **Hide empty columns**: If you enable this option, then columns in the calculated dataset containing only nulls/zeros will be ignored.
+    * **Hide empty columns**: If enabled, columns in the calculated dataset containing only nulls/zeros will be ignored.
+Applies to the entire spreadsheet.

-    * **Hide empty bars**: If you enable this option, then empty bars in the resulting graph will be hidden.
-This is not the same option as Hide empty columns, since it applies to charts, while Hide empty columns applies to the entire spreadsheet.
+    * **Hide empty bars**: If enabled, empty bars are hidden in the resulting graph.
+Applies to charts.

-    * **Show sum per week**: If you enable this option, then a calculated sum per week, calculated as 7 days from the start date, will be displayed.
+    * **Show sum per week**: If enabled, a calculated sum per week, calculated as 7 days from the start date, will be displayed.

-    * **Show sum per month**: If you enable this option, then a calculated sum per month will be displayed.
+    * **Show sum per month**: If enabled, a calculated sum per month will be displayed.
 This statistic applies to full calendar months and not the number of days, which can vary.

 5. **Display format**: Here you select how you want to display the data.
 The different formats are: